Jest Memory Leaks - some lessons learnt

 // jest.setup.ts import * as nock from 'nock'; nock.disableNetConnect(); nock.enableNetConnect('127.0.0.1')

-There is a section in the nock README which actually describes that exact issue.
+There is a section in the nock README that describes that exact issue.
 There is also some more context linked there.

 - Run tests with